 - Create subscription forms.
-By using SendPulse, you can create sign up forms easily and place them on any page of your website to attract subscribers.
+By using SendPulse, you can create sign up forms quickly and place them on any page of your website to attract subscribers.
 You can choose a template and customize it to your preference.
 With these forms, you can collect users’ personal information then use it to boost customer engagement.

 - Send drip campaigns.
 Also known as automated email campaigns, this is a form of targeted marketing that entails sending out scheduled promotional emails to your mailing list.
-Register at SendPulse for result-driven and targeted marketing campaigns using the Automation 360 feature.
+Register with SendPulse for result-driven and targeted marketing campaigns using the Automation 360 feature.

 - Segment your subscribers.
 Knowing your subscribers will help you send them more personalized marketing emails, create offers that are relevant to their needs and wants, and identify the ideal time to send them emails.
-By using SendPulse to develop your sales funnel, you can easily segment your users by age, gender, geographical area, new/active subscribers and so forth.
+By using SendPulse to develop your sales funnel, you can easily segment your users by age, gender, geographical area, new/active subscribers, and so forth.